Jim-CodeHub/socketcd/README.md

 ## Install

-make && make install
+make install

+Note : the library will not install you computer directly
-Then socketcd directory will be created, and the following is up to you
+	   , instead, socketcd directory will be created, and the following is up to you

 ## Note
 * Client behavior is implementation dependent in function msg_cgi().